-We also have a handy document that outlines the complaints communications process for complaints about providers or service to our clients:
+The following document outlines the communications process for complaints about providers or service to our clients:

 How we monitor care

-We have two teams at the TAC that monitor the quality of care our clients receive.
+Two teams at the TAC monitor the quality of care our clients receive.
 These teams operate to a framework of ‘Prevent, Detect, Respond’ and subscribe to the National Disability Services and the disability sector Zero Tolerance of abuse framework.

 Our Care Assurance team aims to educate and empower clients and their families to understand what care they should expect from disability care providers.